woodrush/lisp-in-life/README.md

 However, this rate is slightly insufficient for the pattern for [z-combinator.lisp](z-combinator.lisp) to finish running (at generation 1,402,720,248).
 The z-combinator outputs its results by generation 1,700,000,000, giving a rate of roughly 28870.81 generations required per CPU cycle.
 This rate works for other patterns such as the patterns for [backquote-splice.lisp](backquote-splice.lisp) and [object-oriented-like.lisp](object-oriented-like.lisp).
+However, this rate was insufficient for [primes-print.lisp](primes-print.lisp), where 8,137,000,000 generations was not enough to finish running, and required 8,880,000,000 generations to finish running, with a rate of 31502.43 generations per CPU cycle.

+### The Running Times for the Conway's Game of Life Patterns
+Since one OTCA Metapixel is 2048 pixels wide and high, this makes the converted Life pattern expand 2048 times larger from the VarLife pattern.
+Therefore, running the Life version is significantly slower than running the VarLife version.

 ### Running Times and Stats for the Hello World Program